CCA-Public/diskimageprocessor/README.md

 ### Brunnhilde version

-Disk Image Processor will work with all versions of [Brunnhilde](https://github.com/timothyryanwalsh/brunnhilde); however, changes to Brunnhilde 1.5.1's default pattern matching for SSNs with bulk_extractor help in minimizing the number of false positives reported and keeping the Brunnhilde HTML report size reasonable and in.
+Disk Image Processor will work with all versions of [Brunnhilde](https://github.com/timothyryanwalsh/brunnhilde); however, changes to Brunnhilde 1.5.1's default pattern matching for SSNs with bulk_extractor help in minimizing the number of false positives reported and keeping the Brunnhilde HTML report size reasonable.
 For best results, it is recommended to upgrade the version of Brunnhilde on your machine to 1.5.1+.

 ## Credit